It’s a post that bears repeating. A chill in the air means its time to bake Cinnamon Rolls.

 Make your own brown sugar by using 2 1/2 cups of organic sugar and 1/4 cup of local NC Sorghum Syrup molasses ( Forget the commercial blackstrap molasses and go local here – it really makes a delicious difference!
-I love the sorghum syrup molasses from Harrell Hill Farms in Bakersville, NC and you will too, but any NC sorghum syrup works well.
+You’ll find local molasses at several area farmers markets.
+You’ll have to look around a bit, but it’s worth it.
+When you find it, buy several jars so you will have backstock.
+Personally, I love the sorghum syrup molasses from Harrell Hill Farms in Bakersville, NC and you will too, but any NC sorghum syrup works well.
 Blend the two ingredients together by using quick on-off pulsing motions in a food processor until the sugar dissolves into the sorghum and viola! – Your own homemade brown sugar – yum!

 Dissolve yeast in warm water with one teaspoon of the sugar.
 Stir and when a foam forms on the surface it is ready.
 If no foam appears within five minutes, then either your water was too hat or your yeast was old.
 Start again with cooler water and another package of yeast.

 Once the yeast starts to foam or proof, combine it with the other dough ingredients to form a soft but sticky dough.

 Let rise 1 hour.
 Turn out onto a floured work surface.
 Knead until smooth then roll dough out into a large rectangle about ¼ inch thick.